hmurij/Web-Crawler/README.md

 ## Installation

-Download MeetingsManager folder or ```git pull https://github.com/hmurij/meetingAPI.git``` Import existing Maven project and run com.visma.internship.MeetingsManagerApplication.java or run jar file with ```java -jar meetingAPI.jar```, please note "data" folder should be in the same directory as jar file.
+Download MeetingsManager folder or ```git pull https://github.com/hmurij/Web-Crawler.git``` Import existing Maven project and run com.webcrawler.WebCrawlerApplication.java or start application by executing startCrawler.bat, please note webCrawler.jar should be in the same directory as bat file.